 How Do I Relieve Sore Muscles?

 Post workout cardio

 Research by California State University studied the effect of moderate intensity cardio on DOMS after training legs.
-Participants completed the same leg focused workout, after which one group followed it with 20 minutes of cycling on a stationary bike at a moderate intensity.
-The subjects who performed moderate-intensity cardio immediately after their leg workout saw their leg strength return to normal a full day faster than those who did nothing.
-Researchers believe this is due to the fact that the moderate-intensity cycling increased the blood flow to DOMS affected areas, which not only delivered nutrients to damaged muscle tissue but also aided the removal of the waste by-products of exercise (such as lactic acid), helping to speed up healing.
+Participants completed the same leg workout, after which one group followed it with 20 minutes of cycling on a stationary bike at a moderate intensity and one did not.
+The subjects who performed moderate intensity cardio immediately after their leg workout saw their leg strength return to normal a full day faster than those who did nothing.
+Researchers believe this is due to the fact that the moderate intensity cycling increased the blood flow to the affected areas, which not only delivered nutrients to damaged muscle tissue but also aided the removal of the waste by-products of exercise (such as lactic acid), helping to speed up healing.
 So after your next leg worth out it could be worth doing a slow walk on the treadmill or easy cycle on the stationary bike.

-We all know you recover when you sleep and so providing you're not in so much pain you're being kept awake, defeat DOMS with an extra few hours of sleep.
+The majority of your recover occurs when you are asleep so getting as much sleep as possible after a tough workout is vital for proper recovery.
 Human Growth Hormone, often referred to as HGH, is the hormone which enables repair of damaged tissues.
 HGH releases its highest doses during deep sleep and, therefore, it is essential to get a good night's sleep to help speed up DOMS recovery.